-We have created multiple digital exhibits to help interpret the histories connected to our site.
+We have created a number of digital exhibits to help interpret the histories connected to our site.
 These exhibits cover a variety of topics, including: Frances Willard, the WCTU, women’s history, race, activism, and temperance.

 For convenient access, here are links to our digital exhibits:

 This is an award-winning community history project that explores the conflict between Frances Willard and African-American activist Ida B. Wells.
 The project includes a digital exhibit of original archival sources, community conversations, and public programs.
 The goal of the project is to uncover the full truth of the conflict, and explore its many meanings and ramifications for our world today.

 Willard kept journals continuously from the age of 16 to 31, and then from age 54 to 57—50 volumes in all.
 The original journals are fragile, and Willard’s handwriting is very difficult to decipher.
 This online resource provides fully searchable access to Willard’s complete, transcribed journals.